rbrt-weiler/coinspy/README.md

 | COINSPY_OUTPUT_VERY_COMPACT | --output-very-compact |

 Environment variables can also be passed by actually creating environment variables, for example by calling Coinspy like `COINSPY_PROVIDERS="Coingecko" COINSPY_COINS="BTC" COINSPY_FIATS="EUR" coinspy`.

+## Storing Exchange Rates in a QuestDB Instance

+Every time exchange rates are fetched by Coinspy they can also be stored in a [QuestDB](https://questdb.io/) instance.
+In order to do so, provide the host running QuestDB via _--questdb-host_ and, if necessary, the port exposed by QuestDB via _--questdb-port_.
+Please note that only the InfluxDB line protocol is supported for writing to QuestDB as of now.

 ## Pushover Configuration